León Ferrari: Biography

 Ferrari was born September 3, 1920, in Buenos Aires to Susana Celia del Pardo and Augusto César Ferrari; his father was a well-known painter from San Possidonio, Italy.
 As a young man, Ferrari studied electrical engineering at the University of Buenos Aires.
 Ferrari worked as an engineer into his thirties.
 In 1946, Ferrari married Alicia Barros Castro and the three went on to have three children: Marialí, Pablo, and Ariel.
 He began casually making art during that same year.
 In 1952, Ferrari moved to Italy with his family because his daughter, Marialí, was fighting tuberculosis and he wanted her to have access to high quality medical care.

 Almost by chance, he began working with clay and started dedicating substantial time to ceramic artwork in 1954.
 His first major solo exhibition took place in Milan in 1955.
 That same year of 1955, he moved back to Buenos Aires.
 With his return to Argentina, Ferrari began to explore sculpture using different mediums including, wood, plaster, and cement, and, in the 1959, wire.
 1962 marked Ferrari's first foray into paper and ink artwork.
 From 1963 on, Ferrari used words and handwriting heavily in many of his works.
 He began using plastics and objects in 1964, marking the beginning of his collages that he would use for the rest of his career.

-In 1976, Ferrari took his family to Sao Paulo, Brazil, entering into a period of exile, due to threats from the Argentine dictatorship of the time.
+In 1976, Ferrari took his family to São Paulo, Brazil, entering into a period of exile, due to threats from the Argentine dictatorship of the time.
 However, just after he left, Ferrari's son Ariel, who had decided to stay in Argentina, was kidnapped by the dictatorship.
-The last letter the Ferrari family received from their son came in February of 1977.
+The last letter the Ferrari family received from their son came in February 1977.
 In 1978 they received word that he had been found dead February 26, 1977.
 During his time in exile, Ferrari explored new forms of art, including mail art, photocopying, lithography, and he even wrote some books.

 Ferrari returned to Argentina in 1991, continuing to make art all the while.
 In 2008, he created the Augusto (his father) and León Ferrari Foundation which keeps the memory of the artist alive.
 He died on July 25, 2013, at the age of 92.
 He is buried at La Chacarita Cemetery.